MokeEire/yuyutsu/src/routes/posts/dubois-routes/+page.md

 For example, the most common route in the slave trade data was between "Costa da Mina" and "Bahia, port unspecified".
 Costa da Mina appears to be a region that encompasses modern day Ghana, Togo, Benin, and Nigeria, so I had to make the decision of how to plot this region on the map.
-In cases like these, I chose a midpoint in the region.
-I used [geojson.io](https://geojson.io) to plot the ~200 locations, cross-referencing the locations in the data with the [map](https://www.slavevoyages.org/voyage/database#maps) in the Trans-Atlantic Slave Trade Database.
+In cases like these, I chose a midpoint in the region. to plot the ~200 locations in the Trans-Atlantic Slave Trade Database. -->

 Sources for this part of the work: